Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <section class="section-content">

-<h2 id="type5" style="padding: 0; margin-top: 1em">Enneagram 5 - Investigators: Give Space and Time to Process Thoughts</h2>
+## Enneagram 5 - Investigators: Give Space and Time to Process Thoughts

 Type 5s are analytical, introspective, and independent.
 They have a strong desire for knowledge and often value their independence and privacy.
 However, their focus on independence can sometimes lead to a sense of detachment and a tendency to become overly withdrawn.